 The Community Based Natural Resources (CBNRM) Programme of Namibia is arguably Africa’s leading example of devolved ‘rights and responsibilities’.
 Rural communities manage wildlife on communal lands, known as conservancies, and benefit directly from their stewardship of natural resources.
 As an internationally known and respected community based conservation programme, it has achieved and demonstrated spectacular recoveries of wildlife populations outside of formally protected areas such as national parks, including populations of the endangered black rhino.

 The success of the programme has brought new challenges.
-Over the last decade, the number of conservancies bloomed to a total of 82, with another 14 in development.
+Over the last decade, the number of conservancies bloomed to a total of 83, with many more in development.
 This impressive growth has placed an inevitable strain on the current support structures and budgets for existing and emerging conservancies.
 Today, the total area under community based conservation constitutes 19.6% of Namibia’s land area.
 If one compares this to the national parks under formal protection - 16.8% of Namibia’s total land area - one sees at once that the contribution of conservancies to the ‘national conservation effort’ is formidable indeed, and together with CBNRM’s achievements, tells a compelling story that the Global Conservation Movement cannot and should not ignore.